Quant120/SRB2-2.2-o3ds-/README.md

 Sonic Team Junior is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB2.

 This is just a proof of concept don't expect egg Rock zone 2 to run at 60 fps ANY TIME SOON (impossible)

+Known levels to work:

+Gfz1 gfz2 thz1 thats it

+Known issues:

+It takes 8 minutes to boot up

+Can randomly crash

+AND I QUIT (its js a proof of concept what did u expect)